After Extraction of Wisdom Teeth

 Same as Day 1 except:

-- Transition to soft food (mash potatoes, oatmeal, applesauce, soft pasta, fish, eggs) Make sure they are cooled down.
+- Transition to soft food (mashed potatoes, oatmeal, applesauce, soft pasta, fish, eggs) Make sure they are cooled down.

 - Start brushing teeth GENTLY and avoid surgical site.